camdunne/github-repo-list/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ## How To Use
-1. On Landing Page, enter in your github access key
+1. On Landing Page, enter in your github access token.
+For assistance on receiving an access token: [https://github.com/settings/tokens](https://github.com/settings/tokens)
 2. Once that works, you will see a list of the associated user's repositories
 3. Click on a repository to then see a list of issues appear on the right
 4. Issues can be reordered